MBODM/golang-error-chains-problem/README.md

 # golang-error-chains-problem
-Very simple sample code, for a StackOverflow question about error-chains in Go/golang.
+Simple sample code, for a StackOverflow question about error-chains in Go.